-The operation or parking of any motor vehicle on the property of IIT is a privilege granted by the university.
-In order to maintain a safe and clear means for the movement and parking of vehicles, IIT has adopted and enforces regulations contained herein.
+The operation or parking of any motor vehicle on the property of Illinois Tech is a privilege granted by the university.
+In order to maintain a safe and clear means for the movement and parking of vehicles, Illinois Techhas adopted and enforces regulations contained herein.
 Each owner/operator is responsible for being familiar with these regulations and will be held responsible for violations thereof.
-Access, Card, and Parking Services is charged with the responsibility of enforcing parking regulations at IIT.
-This is accomplished primarily through the issuance of citations to vehicles in violation of the published IIT parking regulations.
+Access, Card, and Parking Services is charged with the responsibility of enforcing parking regulations at Illinois Tech.
+This is accomplished primarily through the issuance of citations to vehicles in violation of the published Illinois Tech parking regulations.
 Citations must be paid or appealed within 7 days of the issue date.
 The regulations contained herein are subject to revision, addition, and/or amendment.
-Such revisions will be posted and/or published for the information of the IIT community.
+Such revisions will be posted and/or published for the information of the Illinois Tech community.

 The primary objectives of the parking regulations are to:

-- Provide students, employees, and visitors with the opportunity to park a motor vehicle while at IIT.
+- Provide students, employees, and visitors with the opportunity to park a motor vehicle while at Illinois Tech.